Vijaya-L-A/DL_Facial_Recognition/readme.md

      _Manual Addition:_

-    1) Create a new folder with class name as the directory in dataset folder eg: Krishna
+    1) Create a new folder with class name as the directory in dataset folder eg: Vijaya
     2) Add images of the New Person into directory ( make sure there is only one person in the image )

 NOTE: You need atleast two classes in the dataset folder to proceed with training